The places written with bold characters in the text show the marked places in the Route-Altitude diagram.

 We turn right at the end of the road and pass by the small grocery of the settlement.
 We find the Blue Trail’s stamp here, it is equipped on the wall in the small shop (Felsővadász village, stamping place).
 We find another stamp in the tobacco shop, its address is 2 Ady Endre Street.
 Before we continue the hike, I would like to call your attention to the following: The next section of our hike seems to be very easy on the map, because the settlements will be close to each other and only low hills separate them.
 But only the sides of the hills are cultivated, the hilltops are covered with abandoned, neglected forest patches and bushy areas.
 It is very hard to find and follow the marked paths of the Blue Trail there!
 I do not recommend to walk in this region without a GPS, which contains the Hungarian hiker route net!

 We leave Felsővadász on the Hunyadi Street, while we begin to climb onto the next hill.
-The Blue Trail leads on well-trodden wheel tracks after the last houses of the settlement, a long but very narrow cultivated field lies beside the road.
+If we turn back on the upper edge of the wide cultivated fields, we will see a nice panorama towards the valley of Felsővadász and its environs.
+(Link to the panoramic view) The Blue Trail leads on well-trodden wheel tracks after the last houses of the settlement, a long but very narrow cultivated field lies beside the road.
 We follow the tracks along the field, later cross the forest belt and reach another plough field.
 The marks lead us on the wheel tracks at the southern edge of the field and after a while, at the corner of the field we step in the forest again.

 The quality of the tracks gets worse, they are only hardly visible in the high undergrowth and disappear, when we leave the forest after a few hundred steps.
 We stand on the corner of a neglected, bushy area here, and glimpse the houses of the next settlement, Nyésta below us, in the valley.
 Try to cross this field, our target must be the tower of the church.
 When we reach the border of a dense scrub patch we must turn left towards north, and follow the edge of this bushy area, until we get to a dirt road in the valley.
 If we turn onto this road, we will reach the first houses of Nyésta after a few hundred steps (Nyésta village).
 According to the latest information there is no shop in the village!